cxxyao2/eclinic/README.md

 ## Internationalization (i18n)

-Use the Transloco package for a simple and elegant approach to implement internationalization.
+Use the `@jsverse/transloco` package for a simple and elegant approach to implement internationalization.

+## Notifications

+Use Server-Side Events to receive notifications from the backend.

 ## Screenshots of Main Features